hakimel/reveal.js/README.md

 To include speaker notes in your presentation, simply add an `<aside class="notes">` element to any slide.
 These notes will be hidden in the main presentation view.

-To use the speaker notes server, your `index.html` will need to include script tags for `socket.io/socket.io.js` and `js/slidenotes.js`.
-If you don't want to use the speaker notes server, you can safely remove these script tags, but they are included by default.

 You'll also need to [install Node.js](http://nodejs.org/); then, install the server dependencies by running `npm install`.

 Once Node.js and the dependencies are installed, run the following command from the root directory: